The work we do with students must always strike a balance between the short-term and the long-term.

 In other words, this is a short-term vs long-term conundrum.

-Engaging in Quadrant 2 activities is an exercise in delayed gratification, which, as famously demonstrated by The Marshmallow Test, is a skill strongly associated with long-term success.2 This is not to say that we should never do the things in the lower two quadrants, but that we should consider what’s really important to us when deciding how to allocate our time.
+Engaging in Quadrant 2 activities is an exercise in delayed gratification, which, is a key skill for long-term success.
+This is not to say that we should never do the things in the lower two quadrants, but that we should consider what’s really important to us when deciding how to allocate our time.

 Easier Today, Harder Tomorrow